Halcyoninae/Halcyon_v2/README.txt

 Heap which is allocated to the individual Java Processes.

+The program will allow for
+multiple audio API integrations.
+By default, the program must
+support the standard Java Sound abstraction (Tailwind) along with the Tritonus Open Java
+Sound API.
+The JavaFX media
+platform shall only be required if the "com.sun.media" package is present.

 Along with everything else, the program features its own image manipulation library, filesystem